albertshay888/Ebuy/README.md

 ## Introduction:
-Silkroad is a full-stack web application, a social marketplace where users can post products/listings to sell and message postings to buy or inquire.
+Ebuy is a full-stack web application, a social marketplace where users can post products/listings to sell and message postings to buy or inquire.

 ## (MVP list) Features:
 - Users can search for listings by name or price tags